OfqualGovUK/ofqual-standards-patterns/docs/standards/standard.template.md

 order: 1
 title: Standard title
 date: 2023-12-31 # this should be the date that the content was most recently amended or formally reviewed
-id: SEGAS-00000 # Set unique ID for standard
+id: OFQ-00000 # Set unique ID for standard
 # use `tags: []` for no tags
-# Check https://ho-cto.github.io/engineering-guidance-and-standards/tags/ for existing tags
 # Note: tags must use sentence case capitalisation
 tags:
   - Tag one